AhmedMub/getting-more-interviews/README.md

 # Resume

-## Include words from job description to ben
+## Include words from job description

 - include them into objective and into technical knowledge